1. Home

 • Unified inbox for WhatsApp, Messenger, Instagram, TikTok, Telegram, email, web chat and VoIP

-• AI agents that qualify leads, answer questions using approved knowledge and escalate with context
+• AI agents that reply to chats and calls to qualify leads, answer questions using approved knowledge and escalate with context

 • Workflow automation for routing, follow-ups, surveys and system updates